PwnJustRight/CSD3120-TP-05/README.md

 You are a scientist struggling to survive in a post apocalyptic world.
 Chemical zombies are being sent your way!
 Fortunately, you know the secret to repelling the zombies:

-They react negatively to certain atoms and molecules!
+They react negatively to certain molecules!

-Craft the right atoms and molecules at your special work desk.
-Load the atoms or molecules onto your augmented gun and fire them at the zombies!
+Craft the right molecules at your special work desk.
+Load the molecules onto your augmented gun and fire them at the zombies!

 Survive for as long as possible, whilst learning about atoms and molecule creation!